ToolJet/ToolJet/docs/docs/org-setup/tj-deployment.md

 ## Self-Hosted ToolJet

 With the self-hosted option, ToolJet can be deployed on your own infrastructure (on-premises or cloud).
-This provides more control over data, customization, and integrations, making it a preferred choice for organizations with stringent compliance or privacy requirements.
+This provides more control over data, customization, and integrations, making it a ideal choice for organizations seeking full control over their application development environment to meet compliance, security, and operational requirements.

-#### Why to use Self-Hosted ToolJet?
+#### Why Choose Self-Hosted ToolJet?

 1. **Complete Data Control**: Deploying ToolJet on your infrastructure ensures your data stays within your control, meeting stringent compliance and privacy requirements.
 2. **Customizability**: Self-hosted deployments allow for deeper customization to align with your organization's workflows, integrations, and unique needs.